How long can stimulus be used to sustain the economy?

 Everyone and every company has a motive.
 If we can’t be open about our motive and discuss it, than there is probably something fundamentally wrong with it.

 I was delighted when Gavin Newsom acknowledged President Trump for fulfilling all direct requests that he could.
 His action follows the old adage of give credit when credit is due.

 With that said, we need to look at the whole experience and outcome of the Trump Administration as we head into the 2020 election and consider how much of a role government should play in reducing market risk and inequality.

 Covid19 has highlighted the level of existing inequality in deaths and infection rates.
 Lower socioeconomic classes have paid a higher price.
 Companies are writing into the Wall Street Journal [WSJ] about their contributions to the Covid19 relief efforts.
 Many are backfilling gaps that should have been filled by the Federal Government.

 A recent WSJ email questioned whether we’ll see a heightened level of corporate responsibility for all stakeholders following the Covid19 pandemic or a return to business as usual.
 What are your thoughts?

 Arguing with Zombies

-As you might guess, Arguing with Zombies explains why we keep having the same debates on key issues such as healthcare, climate change, inequality and debt.
+As you have inferred, Arguing with Zombies explains why we keep having the same debates on key issues such as healthcare, climate change, inequality and debt.